 1997 – FHWA and DOTD restarted the EIS process based on the Evangeline Thruway corridor and elevated freeway option.

-The Blue Book and the long public process it entailed, was a direct result of the apprehension some members of the community felt about the construction of an Interstate through the urban core of the city.
-The importance of the Blue Book document is that it started the conversation with the community and state/federal sponsors that the I-49 Connector would be a context sensitive project that would serve both transportation needs and also help revitalize the urban community.
+The Blue Book reflected the concerns of some members of the community about the construction of an Interstate through the urban core of the city.
+The importance of the Blue Book is that it started the conversation that led to the decision to include the CSS process in the planning of the I-49 Connector.

 2000 – Draft EIS Public Hearing.

 2001 – In January and February, the Citizen Advisory Committee, the Transportation Technical Committee, and the Transportation Policy Committee of the Lafayette MPO held meetings to recommend a Locally Preferred Alternative Alignment.